constanzafierro/constanzafierro.github.io/_posts/2020-04-18-attention-is-all-you-need.markdown

   - Dropout on the output of each sub-layer (before it's added and normalized).
   - Label smoothing.
 - Beam search is used to generate the text.

+(for further explanations in these concepts you can check my [deep dive of this paper](https://cfierro94.github.io/blog_posts/nlp-deep-dive/attention-is-all-you-need))

 {% include image.html file="../assets/img/nlp-summary-01/architecture.png"
 description="Figure 1.
 The Transformer architecture." zoom=60 %}